Holi0317/homeserver-compose/roles/postgres/README.md

 This role only completes when the postgres server is ready for accepting external connection.

+The postgres user and database is not supposed to store any application data.
+Create separate users and database for each applications.

-The server will not publish any ports (or bind port to host).
-To connect to the server, attach container to `{{postgres_network}}` (default to `{{service_network}}`) for connecting.
+The server will publish port 5432 on the host, but that's just for ansible to create database and users for applications.
+Containerized apps should attach their container to `postgres` network and connect to the database with hostname `postgres`.

-This also create a backup sidecar container for doing backup periodically.
+~~This also create a backup sidecar container for doing backup periodically.~~ TODO.
+Was there before the cluster consolidation.

+We also install psycopg2 via dnf so that ansible postgres module will work.

 ## Requirements

-- Ansible >= 2.10 (Tested on 2.10)
+- Ansible >= 2.16

 ## Role Variables

 ### Required variables

-Inherit all required variables from [bootstrap] role.
-Consult their documentation for the list of required variables.

-[bootstrap]: ../bootstrap/README.md

 | Name                | Type | Description               |
 | ------------------- | ---- | ------------------------- |